 Total Ascent: 1700m

-La Seul d’Urgell is a few kilometres away from the Principality of Andorra, a microstate landlocked between France and Spain.
+La Seu d’Urgell is a few kilometres away from the Principality of Andorra, a micro state landlocked between France and Spain.
 It is visited by many skiers throughout the winter months and is also a major attraction due to its many duty-free shops.
-After a warm up to Andorra we’ll climb the Coll de la Gallina, a challenging climb with 15-18% stretches introduced recently in the Vuelta.
+After a warm-up to Andorra we’ll climb the Coll de la Gallina, a challenging climb with 15-18% stretches introduced recently into the Vuelta.

-Day Six - La Seul D’Urgell to Vielha
+Day Six - La Seu D’Urgell to Vielha

 Main Route: 125km